amidabuddha/console-chat-gpt/README.md

 | assistant_thinker | A reasoning model for complex tasks.
 Should be listed in the [chat.models] section, with relevant parameters. |
 | assistant_coder | Your preferred model to handle Coding and Math questions.
 Should be listed in the [chat.models] section, with relevant parameters. |
 | prompt | When **AI Managed mode** is used frequently the Y/N prompt may be disabled by changing this to **false**. |

 ### Adding your OpenAI SDK supported model
-Add an entry at the end of your `config.toml` file
+Add an entry at the end of your `config.toml` file.
 Use the following example structure:
 ```toml
 [chat.models.{{model name that makes sense to you}}]